soundpress/RulesOfNYC/docs/c35/index.rst

 (f) If the entity has funds remaining after all liabilities have been paid, it shall return such funds to one or more of its donors, or if that is impracticable, to the Fund.

-(g) An elected candidate may donate to his or her entity registered under Rule 11-02 with his or her personal funds or property, make in-kind donations to his or her entities with his or her personal funds or property, and make advances to such entity with his or her personal funds or property, without regard to the donation limits of § 3-801(2)(b) of the Code.
+(g) An elected candidate may donate to his or her entity registered under 52 RCNY § 11-02 with his or her personal funds or property, make in-kind donations to his or her entities with his or her personal funds or property, and make advances to such entity with his or her personal funds or property, without regard to the donation limits of § 3-801(2)(b) of the Code.
 An elected candidate's personal funds or property shall include his or her funds or property jointly held with his or her spouse, domestic partner, or unemancipated children.